 To improve on last year’s results, we really need is to get more people involved.
 Do you have a birding friend in another country?
 Get in touch, and ask them to join the Great Backyard Bird Count, and see if they can add a unique country or find a unique species.
 Perhaps you’ve gone on a birding trip internationally.
 This is a great excuse to get in touch with your guide and encourage him or her to take part.
 This is a great way to introduce your friends to eBird and hopefully get them hooked!

 If you get nice photos on the GBBC weekend, or anytime you contribute to eBird, be sure to share those on your eBird checklist.
 This is of course especially important to help document rare birds that you may find.
-See this article for how to upload your rich media.
+See this article for how to upload your photos and sounds.

 Get eBird Mobile